When you wish upon a star, your dreams come true.

 For this project, you only need paper and scissors.
 You don’t really need scissors but it’s nice to have those clean lines along the sides of your project.

-There aren’t many folds in this project, but I decided to do a step-by-step photo guide as well to help with.
+There aren’t many folds in this project, but I decided to do a step-by-step photo guide as well to help with this.
 The strip of paper I decided to use was measured to be 1.5 cm thick, but you don’t have to be that precise.
-The first step is to make a ribbon like fold at the right end of the paper strip.
-The tail end with then be threaded through the hole made in the ribbon.
+The first step is to make a ribbon-like fold at the right end of the paper strip.
+The tail end with then is threaded through the hole made in the ribbon.

 Long vs. Short

 I didn’t know if it would be better to cut the strip along the width or the length.
 So, I decided to do both and test the results.
-I found that a star made only alone the width has less thickness that a star made from the length.
-Thicker pentagons will allow for a better inflated star because the paper is more stabilized.
+I found that a star made only alone the width has less thickness than a star made from the length.
+Thicker pentagons will allow for a better-inflated star because the paper is more stabilized.